Lego Indiana Jones: Construction sets

 In 2009, the 'gap' of having no sets from The Temple of Doom was filled with two new sets featuring scenes from the film.
 The biggest of the two, The Temple of Doom (set number: 7199), included new narrower gauge (4-studs wide rather than the usual 6 studs) Lego train tracks in order to re-create the mine cart chase scene from the second half of the film.
 Six track piece were included in two shapes, four as curves and two as slopes.
 Straight track pieces for this new type of train track have not yet been released in any set.

 The second-biggest set released in 2009 was Venice Canal Chase (set number: 7197), which depicts the boat chase scene from Indiana Jones and the Last Crusade.
 The set includes two boats, one driven by Indy and Elsa Schneider, and the other driven by two Grail Guardians.
 The boats appear largely identical bar a few colour differences, but contain different button-activated actions - one boats splits in two when a button is pressed, the other one features an 'exploding' motor.
 The two Grail Guardian minifigs are notable for their dark red Fez hats, which is a new Lego element.
 The set also features a Venetian style bridge and an exploding pier.

 In March 2023, three sets were announced to be released on 1 April 2023.
 The three sets are Fighter Plane Chase (set number: 77012), Escape from the Lost Tomb (set number: 77013) and Temple of the Golden Idol (set number: 77015).
-However, The Temple of Doom (set number: 77014) has either been cancelled or delayed.
-It is speculated that the set isn't being released due to depicting the religious deity Kali or because the original film's racial depictions towards Asians and Indians.
+A fourth set, The Temple of Doom (set number: 77014) has been cancelled.

-On 13 March 2023, The LEGO Group released a statement about the theme that omitted The Temple of Doom (set number 77014), resulting in speculation that it had been cancelled outright or delayed.